TheRomanian9d/Fadecandy/Fadecandy_2400-main/README.md

 ## Assignment

-Assignment file can be ran in python 3.10 using IDLE and will open a tkinter window with 6 animation buttons and a stop animation button when ran
+Assignment.py file can be ran in python 3.10 using IDLE and will open a tkinter window with 6 animation buttons and a stop animation button when ran

 The LED simulator must be running or have physical LEDs connected to show the animations